zaiisao/Documentation/en/Agora Platform/sdk_behaviors .md

     -   iOS or macOS: User A receives the `rtcEngineConnectionDidInterrupted` callback.
     -   The Web: User A does not receive any callback.
 2. After being disconnected, user A tries to reconnect to other servers until connection.
- - If User A does not reconnect to a server within 10 seconds (you can set the timeout value.
-For more information, contact [support@agora.io](mailto:support@agora.io)):
+ - If User A does not reconnect to a server within 10 seconds:
         -   Android, Windows, or Linux: User A receives the `onConnectionLost` callback.
         -   iOS or macOS: User A receives the `rtcEngineConnectionDidLost` callback.
         -   The Web: User A does not receive any callback.